helpscout/hsds-react/docs/contributing/creating.md

 #### `Flow`

-Blue uses [Flow](https://flow.org/en/) for typing.
+HSDS uses [Flow](https://flow.org/en/) for typing.
 To enable Flow type on our component, we have to start off the file with `// @flow`.

 #### `Strong.css.js`